nischalshrestha/nischalshrestha/README.md

 I am Nischal, a Python/R developer and a Computer Science PhD student.

-I enjoy applying HCI research to build tools for software engineers and data science educators.
+I enjoy applying HCI research to build tools for software engineers and data scientists, and educators.

 ---